 Two types of stretching methods include static stretching and dynamic stretching.
 Static stretching involves taking a joint or set of joints through a range of motion to an end point and holding for 15-20 seconds.
 This type of stretching is best after exercise during the cool down.

 Dynamic stretching involves taking a joint or set of joints through a full range of dynamic movement.
 This type of stretching is best before exercise and can be used as a warm up.

 Rest and recovery are just as important as exercise.
 During rest, your body is rebuilding and repairing muscles used during exercise.
 Listen to your body.
 If you are sore or very tired, it is time to rest and recover.

 To learn more from our experts click here, or visit your local fitness center.

-The top 34 athletes competing in the Ultimate Tactical Athlete Championship took a break from training to share their secrets of success.
+The top 34 athletes competing in the Ultimate HITT Athlete Championship took a break from training to share their secrets of success.

 Increasing the number of pull-ups performed is a goal of many Marines.
 These simple tips can help you attain that first-class PFT score in no time.